 TG: We took the exam a long time ago—eons ago.
-But now when you coach people for exams, especially for tasting, what do you do?
-What do you find that works best?
+Now when you coach people for exams, especially for tasting, what do you do?
+What do you find works best?

 PG: I think with students there’s a perennial problem which has to do with the moment of recognition, where something jumps out of the glass and their brain immediately constructs a case so they stop paying attention and listening.
 I think that’s the biggest pitfall for most people.
-Or alternatively, and it’s actually a variation of the same problem, they’ll describe the wine and conclude something completely bogus based on something they said early on or that they may never have even articulated.
-So they land on a conclusion that if they had just listened to them self they’d know would know is completely unsupported.
-But backing up for a second, that’s assuming their base of knowledge is good.
-What I see a lot, and especially at the Advanced, is people walking the grid but clearly without the theoretical knowledge to underpin the exercise.
+Or alternatively, and it’s actually a variation of the same problem, they’ll describe the wine and conclude something completely bogus based on something they said early on, or that they may never have even articulated.
+So they land on a conclusion that if they had just listened to what they were saying they’d know would know is completely unsupported.
+Backing up for a second, that’s assuming their base of knowledge is good.
+What I see a lot, especially at the Advanced level, is people working the grid but clearly without the theoretical knowledge to underpin the exercise.
 That inevitably yields the wrong results.
 Finally, people get way too verbose.
 They just spew descriptors they think will score points.
 We’re looking at our scoring grid as examiners and they’re going on for five minutes but we’re not marking down one thing.
 It’s like mental diarrhea.

-TG: What worked best for you when you think about way back to our tasting group and preparing for the exam?
+TG: When you think about way back to our tasting group and preparing for the exam, what worked best for you then?
 What could you pass on to students?